GPS Digital Clock

 A simple 3D-printed case is used to house the clock.
 For this project the base was built up only to the underside of the UNO PCB, and the lid extends down to the bottom of the base.
 The lid is secured by three small screws through the side, into the pads that support the UNO.
 A nice addition to the case would be a holder for the stylus.
 The case interior can be lined with black vinyl tape to suppress the light from the module LEDs that otherwise bleeds through the plastic.

-The GPS must be set up for the messages (only RMC is used), the message interval (1s) and the baud rate (4800 in this case).
+The GPS receiver must be set up for the messages (only RMC is used), the message interval (1s) and the baud rate (4800 in this case).
 Some example GPS initialisation code is included.
 As this is a very old GPS receiver it was simplest to select the update rate and baud rate that the device defaulted to.
 A faster baud rate (up to about 19200) would be preferable, and initialisation code to support a specific GPS receiver could be used (an example is included).
+However, note that software serial has a limitation on the maximum speed that is relaibly supported.
 At a rate of 4800Bd and only receiving RMC messages once per second the display can nearly keep up with the time - a second is skipped about once every couple of minutes.

 Software